 Renew Adelaide’s model is based on arrangements with property owners on a short-term and rent-free basis, on a rolling 30-day cycle.
 Projects need to be done quickly, and have a community benefit or creative element.
 Start up and creative enterprises supported include retail outlets and galleries.

 Renew Adelaide also helped promote the cultural benefits of liquor licensing reform in South Australia particularly around live music and small venues.

 Renew Adelaide is a not-for-profit group and has a Board and Chief Executive.

 Since its establishment Renew Adelaide has attracted a broad base of supporters including property developers and managers, creative and community organisations, small businesses, and State and Local Governments.
 With additional support it has extended its activities to Port Adelaide.

-To find out more about Renew Adelaide visit www.renewadelaide.com.au/about/
+To find out more about Renew Adelaide visit the website.

-We supported Renew Adelaide by agreeing and announcing support for the organisation as a partnership project of the Capital City Committee in 2011; the South Australian Government and the Adelaide City Council each provided $50 000 to support Renew Adelaide’s activities.
+We supported establishment of Renew Adelaide originally by taking the initiative on as a project of the Capital City Committee; with the South Australian Government and the City of Adelaide each providing $50 000 seed funding to support Renew Adelaide’s activities.